 Here are a few tips to help you set a target ROAS that’s right for you:

-- Try setting a target ROAS based on the historical conversion value per cost data for the campaigns that you'd like to apply this strategy to.
+- Try setting a target ROAS based on the historical data of conversion value per cost for the campaigns that you'd like to apply this strategy to.
 This will help you maximise your conversion value, while reaching the same return on ad spend that your campaigns have been getting.
 You should also account for conversion delays.

-Setting bid limits for 'target ROAS' isn't recommended because it can restrict Google Ads’ automatic optimisation of your bid.
+Setting bid limits for target ROAS is not recommended because it restricts Google Ads from automatically optimising your bid.
 It can also prevent Google Ads from adjusting your bids to the amount that best meets your target ROAS.
 Bid limits are available for Search and Shopping portfolio bid strategies.
 If you do set bid limits, they’ll be used in Search Network auctions only, and are only available for portfolio bid strategies.

-- Max. bid limit: The highest manual CPC bid that you want Google Ads to set for any keywords, ad groups or campaigns using 'target ROAS'.
+- Max. bid limit: The highest CPC bid that you want Google Ads to set when using target ROAS.

-- Min. bid limit: The minimum Max.
-CPC bid that you want Google Ads to set for any keywords, ad groups or campaigns using 'target ROAS'.
+- Min. bid limit: The minimum max.
+CPC bid you want Google Ads to set when using target ROAS.
 Note that Google Ads might set a max.
 CPC bid that's below your minimum bid limit, generally due to smart pricing.
-This means that the bid limit that you set here isn't the absolute lowest bid that could be set.
+This means that the bid limit you set here isn't the absolute lowest bid that could be set.

 Cross-device conversions from Display Network, Video, Search and Shopping campaigns are included by default.